 Ahaz did not trust God and had in point of fact already determined to appeal to Assyria for help.
 Assuming a pseudo-pious tone to camouflage his noncompliance and rebelliously claiming he would not test God, Ahaz refused to ask God for a sign.

-In spite of the king’s refusal, Isaiah conveyed the sign—not to unbelieving Ahaz—but to the house of David.
+Here’s where the story gets interesting.
+In spite of the king’s refusal, Isaiah conveyed the sign—not to unbelieving Ahaz—but to the house of David!

 While a time frame confirming resolution of the current threat to unbelieving Ahaz was embedded in the prophecy, the sign had even greater significance for the future.
-The sign—that a virgin would bear a son— was given to the house of David and had no specified time frame for its fulfillment.
-The embedded message to Ahaz did.
+The sign—that a virgin would bear a son— was given to the house of David.
+No time frame was specified for fulfillment, however.
+The embedded message to Ahaz, on-the-other-hand, did.

 It is critical to grasp that in contrast to the “house of David,” the pronoun “you” in verse seventeen specifies “Ahaz.”
 The period of time referenced was definite.
 Using the typical interval between the birth of a child and his ability to discern good and evil, Isaiah told Ahaz that within that specific time span, the alliance between Israel and Syria would fail.